Michael Jackson Logo

 2009 – today

-The latest emblem captured the toe stand, a move not used by any other artist in their performances.
+The latest emblem captured the toe stand, a move no other artist has used in their performances.
 The logo perfectly replicates the singer’s stage appearance and hairstyle.
-Interestingly, Jackson’s posthumous symbol became not his name but his image, affirming recognition of the star as a showman, artist, and choreographer.
+Interestingly, Jackson’s posthumous symbol became not his name but his image, affirming the star’s recognition as a showman, artist, and choreographer.

 Font and Colors

 The black-and-white contrast is the hallmark of most of the singer’s logos.
 This approach reflects the transformation of the celebrity’s appearance and the peculiarity of the artist’s stage costumes.
-The combination of white and black outfits creates an image of a gentleman and aristocrat.
-It emphasizes the impeccable royal style of the star.
+The combination of white and black outfits creates an image of a gentleman and an aristocrat.
+It emphasizes the star’s impeccable royal style.